 Costa Rica Birding Tours

-We offer various Costa Rica birding tour itineraries.
-Our comprehensive itineraries give us the best opportunity to search out the regional endemics while also allowing us adequate time to accumulate a big bird list and to stop for other (non-avian) wildlife.
-But we also offer an “escape the winter to Costa Rica” bird tour each January.
-This birding holiday also samples all the varied habitats of Costa Rica but is only nine days long and thus not comprehensive.
+Our Costa Rica itineraries give us the best opportunity to search out the regional endemics while also allowing us adequate time to accumulate a big bird list and to stop for other (non-avian) wildlife.
+We offer two ‘Escape the Winter to Costa Rica’ bird tours each January and February.
+These birding holidays sample many of the varied habitats of Costa Rica but are each only nine days long, ensuring for short, sharp winter break.

 Read More About Costa Rica

-Costa Rica is a tiny country, yet it contains an incredible 936 bird species!
+Costa Rica may be small, yet it boasts an incredible 936 bird species!
 It’s basically an extremely compact place in which to see a vast array of dazzling birds.
 It’s also one of the most comfortable countries to travel in as it is all set up for tourists.
 It has a superb road and accommodation infrastructure, making travel easy and comfortable.

 Costa Rica is world-famous as arguably the best example of how ecotourism can actually work.
 Economic growth has been achieved through a plethora of lodges, guides and other service providers earning their livings from ecotourism.
 This means that rain forests and wildlife have been conserved remarkably well, while the Costa Rican people (known as Ticos) are relatively affluent compared to many other Latin American countries.
 In 2018 sport hunting was banned, making Costa Rica the first country in the Neotropics to make this illegal, as the government has chosen to instead focus on ecotourism to generate income.